leanprover-community/blog/posts/lte-examples.md

 The code block above, which is taken directly from the file [`challenge.lean`](https://github.com/leanprover-community/lean-liquid/blob/master/src/challenge.lean) in the main LTE repository, uses some custom notation to make the statement appear as close as possible to the main theorem mentioned in
 [Scholze's original challenge](https://xenaproject.wordpress.com/2020/12/05/liquid-tensor-experiment/).
 Fortunately, it's relatively straightforward to unravel the notation to see the underlying definitions themselves.
-But there is a bigger issue: How can we verify that the *definitions* we introduced in Lean are *correct*?
+But there is a bigger issue: How can we convince ourselves that the *definitions* we introduced in Lean are *correct*?

+For instance, we could have *defined* `Ext` to be $0$ (spoiler: we didn't).
+Or, we could have made some subtle innocent mistake in setting up the definitions that somehow *implies* that `Ext` is always $0$, or that all condensed abelian groups are trivial, or one of several other pitfalls that renders the statement above meaningless.

 To answer this question, we spent the last few weeks building a new [`examples` folder](https://github.com/leanprover-community/lean-liquid/tree/master/src/examples) in the repository which contains several files corresponding to the main players in the statement above.
+These examples can be considered as centralized "sanity checks" that the definitions we wrote in Lean actually match their intended purpose.

+Also, we tried to write the files in this folder in a way which should be (approximately) readable by mathematicians who have little experience with Lean.
+The goal is to make it easy for non-experts to look through the examples folder, then look through the concise final statement in `challenge.lean`, and be confident to a reasonable extent that the challenge was accomplished.

 This blog post gives an overview of this folder and its contents, and how it relates to the definitions used in the main statement of the [liquid tensor experiment (LTE)](https://github.com/leanprover-community/lean-liquid).

 <!-- TEASER_END -->